akeneo/pim-docs/migrate_pim/migrate_to_saas.rst

 What to expect
 --------------

-* Your PIM's URL will not change
+* Your PIM's URL will not change if you are migrating a Flexibility (PaaS) instance

 * If you have multiple instances (*ex: testing, staging, and production*), each instance needs to be migrated individually